schuchard/kevinschuchard.com-2023/src/pages/blog/2018-11-20-schematic-sandbox.md

 # The Sandbox

 The sandbox is a version controlled directory in your schematic repository that will generally contain an Angular application.
 For testing and development, you'll execute your schematic against the application in the sandbox.
-Since the sandbox is version controlled, you can quickly see the changes made to the Angular app after the schematic is run.
+Since the sandbox is version controlled, you can quickly see the changes made to the Angular app after the schematic is run, and have the ability to reset to a known pre-test state as often as you need.

-With a few scripts that we'll setup below, you can repeatedly run the schematic during development and easily see a diff of what your schematic does in the sandbox.
+With a few scripts that we'll set up below, you can repeatedly run the schematic during development and easily see a diff of what your schematic does in the sandbox.
 Since we're scripting this behavior, sandbox testing can be included as part of a `test` script before releases.

 ## Architecture overview